 Valance is a site-specific piece of architecture engaging architectural theory, the problems of public space, and the private experience of art.
 Valance was exhibited during ArtPrize.

 The mirrored cylindrical structure creates an architectural folly as a small piece of architecture designed for the purpose of decoration.
 The sculpture appears structural and solid, yet the laser-etched mirrored surface refute its stability.
 This tension is at the heart of the design.
 The public viewed distorted reflections of the surrounding space and their own image.

 Valance operates as a decorative textile.

-Drawings of Michigan cherry fields, traditional plants, landscapes and digital patterns will combine into a ephemeral distortion of the mirror’s surface.
+Drawings and images from the artists family farm of cherry fields, traditional plants, landscapes and digital patterns combine into a ephemeral distortion of the mirror’s surface.
 This references toile fabric, used in the domestic setting, asserting a private experience in public space.